Mount Sinai Health System Hospital Campuses: Mount Sinai Beth Israel • Mount Sinai Beth Israel Brooklyn • The Mount Sinai Hospital

 Make a Donation

-Working closely with New York Eye & Ear Infirmary, Continuum Cancer Centers of New York (CCCNY) has become a national leader in treatment of orbital (eye) lymphoma (OL).
+Working closely with New York Eye and Ear Infirmary of Mount Sinai, Continuum Cancer Centers of New York (CCCNY) has become a national leader in treatment of orbital (eye) lymphoma (OL).

 Non-Hodgkin’s lymphoma (NHL) rarely occurs in the orbit, only 1% of all NHL.
 If present only in the eye, OL is treated with radiotherapy alone with excellent success.
 In 10%-15% of cases, OL involves both eyes.
 It commonly appears as a slowly growing orbital mass that causes no symptoms, or, depending on where it occurs, proptosis (a bulging eyeball), ocular dysmotility (reduced eye movement, often causing double vision), periorbital swelling, blurring of vision and chemosis (swelling of the surface of the eye).Because it is rare and requires balancing the needs to kill the cancer but save the eye orbit, radiation treatment is technically difficult.